apache/arrow/docs/source/developers/guide/step_by_step/finding_issues.rst

 Finding good first issues 🔎
 ****************************

-You have successfully built Arrow library, congrats!
+You have successfully built the Arrow library; congrats!

 The next step is finding something to work on.
-As was mentioned before, you might already have a bug to fix in mind, or a new feature that you want to implement.
+As mentioned before, you might already have a bug to fix in mind, or a new feature that you want to implement.
 Or you still need an issue to work on and you need some help with finding one.

-For both cases JIRA is the issue tracker we use.
+For both cases, JIRA is the issue tracker that we use.

-First we will explain how to use JIRA if you have a fix or a feature to work on but there is no issue about it created.
-In that case you need to create an issue yourself.
+First we will explain how to use JIRA if you have a fix or a feature to work on that doesn't yet have a JIRA ticket open, in which case you will need to create a JIRA ticket yourself.

-Secondly we will show a way to find good first issues.
+Secondly, we will show you a way to find good first issues to work on.

 Creating a JIRA account